daniellionel01/composition-is-all-you-need/README.md

 </ChannelComposerProvider>
 ```

-The edit variant does **not** pass `isEditingMessage` down the tree.
-It simply renders a different tree:
+The edit version does not pass `isEditingMessage` down the tree.
+It renders a smaller tree:

 ```tsx
 <LocalComposerProvider supportsAttachments={false}>